 John Gillespie

-I didn’t know what to write about me so I asked six friends and colleagues to help me….
+I didn’t know what to write about me so I asked six friends and colleagues to help me…

 “John is the only person of my friends whom I don’t hesitate to turn to with the most embarrassing things I’m going through at a specific moment.
 This is perhaps an important trait for a therapist in a contemporary culture where shame is so present.
-At the same time, when I share such myself with John, I can count on both seriousness and humour on his part.
+At the same time, when I share myself with John, I can count on both seriousness and humour on his part.
 This mixture has extremely healing properties!”

 “John to me is kind, supportive, clever, irritating, rude, and above all, my friend.
 He has a unique way of creating SUCH a strong holding and supportive space that it always feels okay to me – however I am.
 But he’s also challenging in a way that isn’t threatening.
 I suspect he smells of cat pee.”

-“She is not wrong, you can be irritating and rude but in very rare circumstances… you don’t smell cat pee … your flat does!”
+“She is not wrong, you can be irritating and rude but in very rare circumstances… you don’t smell of cat pee … your flat does!”

 “John walked beside me during an incredibly traumatic period in my life.
 His compassionate support enabled me to trust I would survive when I felt my world was falling apart.
 John provided the deep, authentic and caring connection I needed to stem the loneliness and fear I experienced during this difficult time.
 John’s unique ability to hold me in a non-judgemental, understanding and empathic way created opportunities to increase my self-acceptance and meet the challenges I faced.
 He just gets it.”